check-spelling-sandbox/materialize/doc/developer/design/20230418_subscribe_output.md

 `WITHIN TIMESTAMP ORDER BY`: in `process_response`, for each timestamp we'll sort the rows by the given `ORDER BY`.
 This `ORDER BY` can be as complicated as any `SELECT`.
-This adds adds some logic to compiling a `SUBSCRIBE` plan but we can reuse most of the existing planning machinery.
+This adds some logic to compiling a `SUBSCRIBE` plan but we can reuse most of the existing planning machinery.